open-ortho/dent-oip/source/Preamble/02_scope.rst

 The intended audience of this document are software developers.

-This guide depends on ADA SCDI White Paper 1100 - Orthodontic/Craniofacial/Forensic Photographic Views and Viewsets.
+This guide depends on ADA SCDI White Paper 1100 - Orthodontic/Craniofacial/Forensic Photographic Views and Viewsets available online on the ADA Catalog.